 - A. College Lecturers and Instructors are non-tenure track (NTT) faculty whose positions are distinct from visiting positions that have an express limit of employment specified at the time of hire.
 The expectation for NTT positions is that they will continue as long as the University identifies the need for them, and that if the University's needs or goals change, such positions may be modified or eliminated.
 NTT faculty holding a three (3) year appointment may reasonably expect that they will not be terminated without just cause.
 However, satisfactory performance cannot guarantee reappointment. - B. NTT faculty are categorized into three (3) rank levels.
-The initial ranks are College Lecturer and Instructor, the intermediate ranks are Associate College Lecturer and Associate Instructor, and the highest ranks are Senior College Lecturer and Senior Instructor.
-Faculty holding a College Lecturer rank shall have no duties besides teaching, while faculty holding an Instructor rank shall have teaching duties as well as service and/or research duties appropriate to the current needs of the academic unit.
+The initial ranks are College Lecturer and Instructor, the intermediate ranks are Associate College Lecturer and Associate Instructor, and the highest ranks are Senior College Lecturer and Senior Instructor, Faculty holding a College Lecturer rank shall have no duties besides teaching.
+This provision is intended to distinguish the roles of College Lecturer from those of Instructor, as outlined in University Rules 3359-02-06.2 and 3359-20-03, and not to alter these rules.
+In particular, the workload for College Lecturers includes "instructional support activities related to a specific course," with a limit of three different course preparations per semester.
+Instructional support activities include lecture preparation, assignment preparation and grading, holding office hours, supervising recitation instructors associated with the course, and similar activities.
+Activities that are not assignable to College Lecturers under the University Rule include student advising and laboratory administration.
+NTT faculty required to engage in these or other activities, such as scholarly research or college level service committees, must be classified as Instructors and must receive an appropriate teaching load credit to support those activities.
+Faculty holding an Instructor rank shall have teaching duties as well as service and/or research duties appropriate to the current needs of the academic unit.
 The specific duties of College Lecturers and Instructors shall be specified clearly in the appointment letter. - C. NTT faculty holding a College Lecturer rank shall have a teaching load of twelve (12) credit hours per semester or twenty-four (24) credit hours per academic year.
 NTT faculty holding an Instructor rank shall have a reduced teaching load, with the balance reserved for service and/or research duties as specified in the appointment letter, but not to exceed a total workload equivalent of twelve (12) credit hours per semester or twenty-four (24) credit hours per academic year.
-In addition, this Agreement's overload policy (Article 16, Section 10) applies to these positions. - D. Faculty at the initial and Associate ranks are appointed annually, following the evaluation process outlined below.
+In addition, this Agreement's overload policy (Article 16, Section 10) applies to these positions.

+- D. Faculty at the initial and Associate ranks are appointed annually, following the evaluation process outlined below.
 Faculty at the Senior ranks are appointed for three (3) year terms, subject to the evaluation process outlined below and contingent upon the conditions of the appointment letter.
 Continued reappointment for longer than six (6) years shall not constitute de factor tenure. - E. The appointment letter shall specify the length and conditions of employment for the duration of the appointment.
 These conditions shall include the credit load of teaching, service and/or research expected of the faculty member, and may vary from one (1) appointment cycle to the next.